 - 2wayFix base – £199

-The Maxi-Cosi Pebble Plus is a high quality car seat that is comfortable and meets the latest safety standards.
+The Maxi-Cosi Pebble Plus is a high-quality car seat that is comfortable and meets the latest safety standards – something that MFM readers, Maxi-Cosi and Amazon customers and parents we surveyed found particularly reassuring.
 It’s built to last and I would recommend it from newborn – I feel really confident that my baby daughter is well protected in this car seat.
+It was a hit with the parents we surveyed, 85% of whom gave this seat an overall score of at least 8/10, with 90% saying they would buy the seat again.

 These are a pick of the best baby products …